blakegarretson/essentials/main.md

 ## Remote Desktop Control

-- [UltraVNC](https://www.uvnc.com/downloads/ultravnc.html): If you need remote desktop control, UltraVNC will do the job fine.
-I just don't find myself using VNC as much as I used to as I move more functions to the cloud and rely less on my own desktops.
+- [Chrome Remote Desktop](https://remotedesktop.google.com/): For the simplicity, it's hard to beat this solution to remote access and support.
+It makes it easy to check something on my desktop computer while I'm away from the house, and it's also handy if you are the "IT Guy" for your friends and family.
+They can set this up pretty easily and share their screen with you so you can fix their issue.

-  - [Teamviewer](https://www.teamviewer.com/): If you play "IT Guy" for your friends and family, a tool like Teamviewer can be handy as it makes it easy for non-techy people to add remote control.
+  - If you aren't a Chrome user, you may prefer [Teamviewer](https://www.teamviewer.com/).
+It is similar in that it makes it easy for non-techy people to add remote control.
 I can send them a download link, they install it, and tell me the ID and password that is displayed in the app so I can connect.
 That's it.
 No other configuration is needed.

+- [UltraVNC](https://www.uvnc.com/downloads/ultravnc.html): If you need full-blown, full-featured remote desktop control, UltraVNC will do the job fine.
+I just don't find myself using VNC as much as I used to as I move more functions to the cloud and rely less on my own desktops.
+This is a more cumbersome solution because it requires port-forwarding and either a static IP or a dynamic DNS solution to make it useful outside of your home network.

 ## Chat/Messenging